Jack Nolan (English footballer): Reading

 Nolan was a regular feature in Reading's under-18 side from the age of 15 and, turning professional on his 17th birthday.

 Walsall

 On 16 January 2020, Nolan signed for League Two side Walsall for an undisclosed fee.
 Nolan made his senior professional debut in Walsall's 1–2 defeat at home to Crewe Alexandra on 1 February 2020.

 Accrington Stanley

 On 5 August 2021, Nolan signed for League One side Accrington Stanley.
+He was offered a new contract at the end of the 2023–24 season.

+Gillingham

+Nolan signed for Gillingham in June 2024 for an undisclosed transfer fee.
+Nolan scored on his debut for the club, scoring the third in a 4-1 home win over Carlisle United on the opening day of the season.

+On 1 September 2025, he departed the club by mutual consent.

+Morecambe

+On 9 September 2025, Nolan joined National League club Morecambe.

 International career

 Nolan made his debut for England under-17s against Turkey on 18 August 2017 at St George's Park in the lead up to the 2017 U-17 World Cup.
 In November 2017, he returned to the team and scored the winning goal for the under-17s in a 2–1 victory against Germany.